hashicorp/consul/plugin/kubernetes/README.md

 ## AutoPath

 The *kubernetes* plugin can be used in conjunction with the *autopath* plugin.
-Using this feature enables server-side domain search path completion in kubernetes clusters.
+Using this feature enables server-side domain search path completion in Kubernetes clusters.
 Note: `pods` must be set to `verified` for this to function properly.

     cluster.local {